ARRANGING 101

 Course Details

-Delivery: Online via Zoom (every live session is recorded and provided to participants with attendance being optional)
+Delivery: Online via Zoom (every live session is recorded and provided to participants shortly afterwards with attendance being optional)

 Requirements: Any digital notation software such as Sibelius, Finale, Musescore etc (you can opt to do everything by hand too)